Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/README.md

 other libraries in the application start using Glean.
 Library code should never call `Glean.initialize`, since it should be called exactly once per application.

-### Defining metrics
+### Adding new metrics

-The metrics that your application collects must be defined in a `metrics.yaml` file.
+All metrics that your application collects must be defined in a `metrics.yaml` file.
 This file should be at the root of the application module (the same directory as the `build.gradle` file you updated).
 The format of that file is documented [here](https://mozilla.github.io/glean_parser/metrics-yaml.html).
+To learn more, see [adding new metrics](docs/metrics/adding-new-metrics.md).

 **Important**: as stated [here](#before-using-the-library), any new data collection requires documentation and data-review.
 This is also required for any new metric automatically collected